 Tara calls this severed belonging, and believes that it causes much of the suffering we experience.
-To try to manage it, we might develop coping strategies – for example trying to control things, pushing people away or trying to make them like us – or maybe even addictions such as alcohol, food or drugs.
-These strategies give us something and make us feel better in the moment, but they don’t really give us what we need and actually keep us disconnected, she says.
+To try to manage it, we might develop coping strategies, for example trying to control things, pushing people away or trying to make them like us, or maybe even addictions to alcohol, food or drugs.
+These strategies give us something and make us feel better in the moment, but they don’t really give us what we need and actually keep us disconnected, Tara says.
 She adds that when we feel cut off from belonging, lonely or disconnected, there is often shame and self-blame for the way we feel, and this can make it even harder to connect with other people and get the thing we need when we most need it.

 Hopefully, you will find places where you get that sense of belonging and people you connect with, but what else can be done to increase belonging?
 On a societal level, Dr Allen believes that creating a culture of inclusion and accepting difference in schools is helpful, because rejection can be especially difficult for teenagers.
 For us as individuals, Tara says that we can increase our sense of belonging with other people by paying more attention, but we can also increase it within ourselves, and one way to start doing that is by accepting our difficult feelings.